Elsayedaa/MLDAMS/readme.txt

 		-When a new service class is initialized, it takes self.mainframe, self, *args and **kwargs as arguments.
 			-self.mainframe is the template frame for each service.
-In a service class, this argument is named 'parent'
+In a service class, this argument is named 'parent'.
-			-self is the main class object itself, which allows the main object's methods to be called from other service class objects.
-In a service class, this argument is named 'controller'
+			-self is the main class object itself, which allows the main object's methods to be called from other service modules.
+In a service class, this argument is named 'controller'.

 	startproc(proc):
 		-This method allows for the initialization of multiprocessing processes.